Skip to content

 If an invited user signs in with SSO, the email returned by the identity provider must match the invitation email.

-If Just-in-Time provisioning is enabled, a user whose verified email domain matches the SSO provider can be created automatically and added as an organization Member.
+If Just-in-Time provisioning is enabled, a user whose identity matches the SSO provider rules can be created automatically and added as an organization Member.

 If Just-in-Time provisioning is disabled, the user must be invited before signing in with SSO.